 Stock in the Harbour or catchment stream margins has a real impact on how much sediment enters the Harbour.
-The Regional Council has for many years worked hard to exclude stock from these places; in 2011, the final three kilometres of Harbour margin fencing were added to protect all 56 kilometres of the Ohiwa Harbour margin.
-The Regional Council credits landowners and the Upokorehe hapu for helping to make this happen.
+The Regional Council has for many years worked hard to exclude stock from these places.
+In 2011, the final three kilometres of fencing were added to protect all 56 kilometres of the Ohiwa Harbour margin.
+The Regional Council credits landowners and Te Upokorehe for helping to make this happen.

 A number of catchment streams flow into the Harbour and fencing work is on-going to protect them from stock access.
-Of the total 28.8 kilometres of Ohiwa Harbour catchment stream margins, 25 kilometres are currently protected, with 2.1 kilometres of fencing added in 2011/2012.
-This means 86 percent of the catchment's stream margins are now protected.
+Most of the 28.8 kilometres of Ohiwa Harbour catchment’s stream margins are fenced or planted to prevent stock access.
+Protection work is also underway on the 146.5km of the Nukuhou River and its tributaries.

 Read more about how local farmers are contributing to the health of the Ohiwa Harbour in the case study - Great farm management improves Ohiwa Harbour.

-Care groups harness the enthusiasm, knowledge and experience of dedicated groups of local residents who have adopted several areas in the harbour.
-There are currently two formal care groups - the Nukuhou Salt Marsh and Ohiwa Care Groups - and several informal residents' groups.
+Care groups harness the enthusiasm, knowledge and experience of dedicated local residents who have adopted several areas in the harbour.
+There are currently three formal care groups - the Nukuhou Salt Marsh, Ōhiwa Reserves and Ruatuna-Pukeruru care groups - and several informal residents' groups.
 Individuals within these groups care for the habitats in their local areas so that biodiversity can be protected and enhanced.
-The groups include the residents of Ohakana Island and Paparoa Road, and the Upokorehe hapu which cares for Hokianga Island.
+The groups include the residents of Ohakana Island and Paparoa Road, and Te Upokorehe, which cares for Hokianga Island.

-Over the years, the groups have made a huge contribution to enhancing the natural and cultural values of the harbour.
+Over the years, the groups have made a huge contribution to enhancing the natural and cultural values of the Harbour.
 You can be part of this local action, too.
-To get involved in track building and maintenance, predator control and revegetation projects around the Ohiwa Harbour, contact the Ohiwa Harbour coordinator.
+To get involved in track building and maintenance, predator control and revegetation projects, contact the Ohiwa Harbour coordinator.